turingschool/front-end-curriculum/projects/JSFun.md

 ------------------------------------------------------------------

-Based on your ranking here, we will break you into groups of 3-4 for the afternoon to work through some of the problems in the repo for that concept.
+We will break you into groups of 3-4 for the afternoon to work through some of the problems in the repo for that concept.
 In your small groups:

 * Each person should walk the group through a solution to at least one problem
 * Before moving on to the next problem, each person in the group must thoroughly understand how and why the group came to that solution.
 If someone in the group feels they do not thoroughly grasp the problem, take turns working through it again.
 Sometimes it won't click the first time around, and simply hearing someone different work through the problem can help set the lightbulbs off.